IDMNYU/Ideation-Prototyping_Spring2020_Bennett/schedule.md

     <td valign="top">Review Homework</td>
     <td valign="top">
        <li><a href="FutureweeklyBrief.md">Future Project </a></li>
+       <li> Create, prepare and practice your presentation on your Constant I/O project</li>
     <li> Read - Don't Read This Book </li>
 <li> Post your sketchbook work to your Process site </li>
     </td>